Thank you, Roosevelt Island, for caring, for your willingness to adapt, to care for others. And for being so strong in crisis.

 And it’s worth noting that, across New York City and the nation, there are now two distinct kinds of people: those who wear face masks in public and selfish bastards.

 Roosevelt Islanders fall heavily in the first category, and we thank you.
 Every day.
+But you can’t miss our share of selfish bastards in the mix.

 Roosevelt Islanders, friendly, everyday neighbors, under all this pressure — six feet apart — build value that will outlast this crisis.